Core Concepts

 Agentic AI

-AI systems that autonomously execute multi-step tasks by deciding which tools to use, in what order, and for how long.
+AI systems that autonomously execute multi-step tasks by deciding which tools to use, in what order, and when to stop.

-An agentic AI system is one that acts - not just responds.
-Rather than producing a single output for a single input, an agent receives a goal, breaks it into steps, uses available tools to execute those steps, and iterates based on intermediate results until the goal is achieved or it determines it cannot proceed.
+An agentic AI system is one that acts, not just responds.
+Rather than producing a single output for a single input, an agent receives a goal, breaks it down into steps, uses available tools to execute those steps, and iterates based on intermediate results until the goal is achieved or it determines it cannot proceed.

 Three properties distinguish agents from standard LLM prompting: